 Once the plastic is removed only the brass inner portion of the elbow will remain.
-Some have had luck pulling this piece out with vise grips and brute stength, BUT DON'T!
-More often than not this only results in the brass piece spining endlessly and wearing the hole to the point where the replacement fitting does not fit tight and requires a sealant.
+Some have had luck pulling this piece out with vise grips and brute strength, BUT DON'T!
+More often than not this only results in the brass piece spinning endlessly and wearing the hole to the point where the replacement fitting does not fit tight and requires a sealant.
 Below is listed the tools and technique for pulling the fuel elbow insert with ease.

 Basic tools required: